Bad weather moves into Eastern states; 5 dead in South

-Florida bore the brunt of the power outages, with nearly 75,000, according to poweroutages.us.
-The Carolinas, Georgia and Virginia also reported outages, and tornado watches and warnings were in effect Thursday night from northern Florida up through North Carolina.

-The National Weather Service advised early Friday that the storm system was strengthening in the mid-Atlantic region, bringing snow, ice and rain northward.
+Up to 8 inches (20 centimeters) of snow was predicted in West Virginia, and Gov. Ralph Northam declared a state of emergency in Virginia, where he said more than 500 people had to be rescued from their homes as the waters rose.

+Citing floods, rain, snow, power outages or all of the above, many school districts canceled classes in state after state.

-The weather destroyed mobile homes in Mississippi and Alabama, caused mudslides in Tennessee and Kentucky and flooded communities that shoulder waterways across the Appalachian region.
-Rain kept falling over a path of splintered trees and sagging power lines that stretched from Louisiana into Virginia.
-School districts canceled classes in state after state as bad weather rolled through.
+Earlier, the weather destroyed mobile homes in Mississippi, Alabama and Florida, caused mudslides in Tennessee and Kentucky and flooded communities that shoulder waterways across the Appalachian region.

-Virginia Gov. Ralph Northam declared a state of emergency Thursday evening because of heavy rains and extreme flooding.
-More than 500 people in southwestern Virginia were displaced by flooding and needed rescue from their homes, he said in a statement.

-Meanwhile, the Tennessee Valley Authority warned that people residing near rivers and lakes should prepare for rapidly changing water levels.
-The TVA is managing rising water behind 49 dams to avert major flooding, but with more rain expected next week, the agency may have to release water downstream, said James Everett, senior manager of the TVA’s river forecast center in Knoxville, Tennessee.

 Authorities confirmed five storm-related fatalities, in Alabama, South Carolina, North Carolina and Tennessee.

-One person was killed and another was injured as high winds destroyed two mobile homes near the town of Demopolis, Alabama, the Storm Prediction Center reported.
-The victim, Anita Rembert, was in one of the homes with her husband, child and two grandchildren, said Kevin McKinney, emergency management director for Marengo County.
-A man was injured but the children were unhurt, he said.
+Anita Rembert was killed and her husband was injured, but their child and two grandchildren were unhurt as high winds destroyed two mobile homes near the town of Demopolis, Alabama, according to the county’s emergency management director, Kevin McKinney.
+They emerged to a scene littered with plywood, insulation, broken trees and twisted metal.

-High winds there left roadsides strewn with plywood, insulation, broken trees and twisted metal.
-The National Weather Service was checking the site for signs of a tornado.

-Weather-related crashes left at least four people dead and numerous authorities pleaded with motorists to avoid driving where they couldn’t see the pavement.
+At least four other people died in vehicles that were hit by falling trees or lost control in heavy rain or floods.
+Authorities pleaded with motorists to avoid driving where they can’t see the pavement.

 A driver died in South Carolina when a tree fell on an SUV near Fort Mill, Highway Patrol Master Trooper Gary Miller said.
 The driver’s name wasn’t immediately released.